RSBHARATHRS/RSBHARATHRS/README.md

 - 🌱 I’m currently learning, sorry I'm always learning what ever I can learn.
 - 👯 I’m looking to collaborate on Front End Development
 - 🤔 I’m looking for help with skilfulness person
-- 📫 How to reach me: ...
+- 📫 How to reach me: bh03051999@gmail.com
-- 😄 Pronouns: Not Barath, My name id Bharath
+- 😄 Pronouns: Not Barath, Bharath
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Still, I love to watch cartoons

 ## Education
 - **B.E : Computer Science and Engineering**  -with a CGPA 7.7/10. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (2016-2020)